JeremyDwayne/blog/content/posts/advent-of-code-2023-day-1.md

 The combination of digits means we need to treat them as characters and not integers, but we need to detect that they are integers.
-In ruby you can do something like `.to_i` so I looked for the equivalent in go and theirs a `strcov` package with a `ParseInt` and an `Atoi` function.
+In ruby you can do something like `.to_i` so I looked for the equivalent in go and there is a `strcov` package with a `ParseInt` and an `Atoi` function.
 The Atoi function seems easier to use so we'll go with that.